KAISER1997/GSOC_Red_Hen_Lab/Ajinkya_Proposal_for_AVSR.md

 #### Week II ( May 21 - May 27)

 - Continue working on above paper.
-- Start with Convolutional variants of Siamese Network mentioned in technical details.
 - Start implementing WaveNet [\[7\]](https://deepmind.com/blog/wavenet-generative-model-raw-audio/)

 #### Week III ( May 28 - June 3)